Bi, Pan, Omni, Poly, Fluid, NoLabel, etc. = #oneofus

 Me, Laurel Å McDonald #oneofus

-I consider myself a demi/gray-romantic bisexual.
+I consider myself a demi/gray-romantic bi person.
 This means that I don’t often get crushes on people, and usually don’t really have a strong desire to be in a romantic relationship with anyone.
 But that doesn’t mean that I’m not attracted to people.
 In fact, I’m attracted to a lot of people, regardless of gender.
 I always have been, but I didn’t identify myself as bisexual until I was 27.

 This is due in part to the fact that I have only had exactly one serious long-term relationship, which was with a man.
 People just assume everyone is monosexual, and that you’re either gay/lesbian or straight depending on the gender of the person you’re dating, and I was guilty of doing just that.
-It took a lot of self-reflection and inner debating (and some tumblr browsing) to realize that I could still be bisexual, even if I had never dated a woman.
+It took a lot of self-reflection and inner debating (and some Tumblr browsing) to realize that I could still be bisexual, even if I had never dated a woman.

 Angelina Jolie, #oneofus